ktl014/cayman/README.md

 ## Object Size Detection
 As mentioned previously, following the step of detecting the fish eggs from our test set, we would need to solve the problem of how to measure these fish eggs.
-We decide to default for simple image processing techniques for this problem, rather than a neural network, because it was deemd to be an "over kill" for such a small project.
+We decide to default for simple image processing techniques for this problem, rather than a neural network, given the number of predicted fish eggs.

 ### Computer Vision Algorithm
 1) Scharr Edge Detection